Richard Hart (actor): Early acting career

 Hart first worked as a journalist and at the Gorham Silver Company before becoming seriously interested in acting through a summer theater in Tiverton, Rhode Island.
 He was holidaying in the town and heard they needed a male juvenile.
 He got the job and decided to become an actor.

 Early in his career, "Hart earned as he learned by appearing in radio soap operas."

 Hart gained early experience with the Providence Players.
 He appeared opposite Constance Bennett in a production of Without Love.
 He also performed with the Shoestring Players in Rhode Island.

-At Provincetown he was in Only the Heart by Horton Foote.
+At Provincetown, he was in Only the Heart by Horton Foote.

 Broadway

 Hart went to New York to study with Tamara Daykarhanova's School for the Stage.
 He appeared on Broadway in Pillar to Post (1943-1944), which ran 31 performances.

 Hart's big break came when, as resident juvenile in a summer theater at the Brattle Playhouse in Cambridge, Massachusetts, he played John (the witch boy), the lead role in a new play trying out there, Dark of the Moon.
-The Shuberts took it to Broadway (1945), keeping little of the original company except Carol Stone (who played Barbara Allen) and Hart, who went on to win a Theatre World Award for his debut.
-A Broadway run of 318 performances then led to a national tour and a contract for Hart with Metro Goldwyn Mayer.
+The Shuberts took it to Broadway (1945), keeping few of the original company except Carol Stone (who played Barbara Allen) and Hart, who went on to win a Theatre World Award for his debut.
+A Broadway run of 318 performances then led to a national tour and a contract for Hart with Metro-Goldwyn-Mayer (MGM).